RoanokeHobby/Robots/README.md

-# GoPiGo Robots by Dexter Industries
+# Robots
-Various Python code projects using the GoPiGo.
+Python code for various robotics projects.

-Most projects are written in Python2, unless otherwise noted.

-Questions or comments?
-Email darrell [at] roanokehobby [dot] net

-Thanks for visiting!
+See the README file in each directory for details.